Skip to main content

 Compositions

-A composition groups multiple services into one system.
-Components declare membership via the first-class composition: field; the top-level compositions: section declares the closed set of services.
-Membership is a closed contract (a component may only claim a service the composition declares) but fulfillment is open (a declared service with no component in a given stack is allowed).
+Components join the slice with the first-class composition: field.
+Membership is a closed contract (a component may only claim a service the composition declares), but fulfillment is open (a declared service with no component in a given stack is allowed).

 This example declares a storefront composition with three services — frontend, api, database — and shows the same composition adapting per stack: